casualGamer-dev/Nuon/src/lib/subsys/initialization.md

 @section subsys Subsystems and initialization

-Our current convention is to use the subsystem mechanism to initialize and clean up pieces of Tor.
-The more recently updated pieces of Tor will use this mechanism.
+Our current convention is to use the subsystem mechanism to initialize and clean up pieces of Nuon.
+The more recently updated pieces of Nuon will use this mechanism.
 For examples, see e.g. time_sys.c or log_sys.c.

-In simplest terms, a **subsystem** is a logically separate part of Tor that can be initialized, shut down, managed, and configured somewhat independently of the rest of the program.
+In simplest terms, a **subsystem** is a logically separate part of Nuon that can be initialized, shut down, managed, and configured somewhat independently of the rest of the program.